 Because both variations target the back muscles, you have to lean your torso slightly backward.
 You should stay mindful of this fact while wearing a dip belt because having the weight dangling in front of you can force you to hunch your shoulders, which is extremely bad for this exercise.

-To make sure you’re in the clear, start with a light weight — maybe 5% of your body weight.
+To ensure you’re clear, start with a light weight — maybe 5% of your body weight.

 Have you recently suffered from a back injury?
 Well, I’m happy to tell you that you might not have to stop performing squats!